shakewellagency/laravel-pdf-viewer/README.md

 - Rate limiting on search endpoints
 - Authentication required for all API endpoints
 - Secure file storage with proper permissions
+- S3 signed URLs for secure file access in cloud deployments

 ## Contributing